Jamie-S2000/blackjack/README.md

 - Scores
     - The scores are also held in a dictionary together.
     - The keys are the user/dealer again and the value is the number of wins.
+- Aces
+    - This is to store the value of any Aces for the user each round.

 - __build_deck__
 - The deck and deck build function build a 52-card deck of 4 suites with 9 value cards and 4 picture cards.